CollectionBuilder/cb-docs/docs/walkthroughs/gh-walkthrough.md

 ## 1. Create a GitHub account.

-- Visit [GitHub](https://www.github.com) and click the **Sign up** button.
+- If you don't have an account, visit [GitHub](https://www.github.com) and click the **Sign up** button.
 You do not need a paid account for using CollectionBuilder.
 After signing up, check your email to verify your account.

 ## 2. Create a new repository.